 - Use a tablespoon to scoop batter onto a baking sheet.

-- Bake for 10-12 minutes (keeping an eye on the bottoms so they don’t burn).
+- Bake for 10-15 minutes (keeping an eye on the bottoms so they don’t burn).
+Sometimes they need to stick in the oven longer at a low temperature if too moist (depends on ratios used).